“Leaning Trees” from Deep Roots

 land of the pines

-Thinking of leaning teens, Vance comes to mind.
-Now, Vance was never a bad teenager, but he did lean some during his high school years.
-I was his basketball coach and he will always be one of my favorite players.
-His play on the court was signified by passion, a slashing style of play that was sometimes reckless, but always joyful to watch.
+I was his basketball coach, and he will always be one of my favorite players.
+His play on the court was signified by passion, a slashing style of play that was sometimes reckless but always joyful to watch.

 In his years after high school, his music led him to play in the honky-tonks and bars, where his style and songs made him popular.
-Vance would be the first in admitting he did some leaning away from the Lord during these years.
-Then, just like my young pines, he began a straightening process.
+Vance would be the first to admit he did some leaning away from the Lord during these years.

-Not an overnight change, but a gradual, steady, and lasting course correction from the Lord.
+Not an overnight change but a gradual, steady, and lasting course correction from the Lord.
 A process of becoming the man he is now.

-The only leaning Vance does now is leaning over during church and saying to the other musicians, “The key of G on the next song.”
-Every Sunday he is on stage using his marvelous gift for God’s glory.
+The only leaning Vance does now is leaning over during church and whispers to the other musicians, “The key of G on the next song.”

 Sitting at my drums listening to the heavenly guitar playing coming from Vance’s fingers, I’m hearing living proof of the importance of not giving up on leaning teenagers.